IJSComplexMatter/dtmm/doc/tutorial.rst

 Diffraction
 +++++++++++

-Diffraction calculation can be performed at different levels of accuracy.
+Diffraction calculation can be performed with different levels of accuracy.
 By default, diffraction and transmission through the inhomogeneous layer is calculated in a single step by assuming a single beam.
 This works well for very low birefringent media.
 When birefringence is larger you should increase the accuracy (and computation complexity) by defining how many beams to use in the diffraction calculation.
 For instance,

 >>> dtmm.transfer_field(field, data, diffraction = 3)